Upcoming website maintenance, Tuesday, July 2, 2024, 5 - 8 p.m. PDT

 • Have a study permit approval letter - port of entry (POE) letter of introduction.

 Using the VC Portal is entirely optional, and it will only be used to expedite the process.
-If you submit any wrong information, you can submit a new form.
+If you submit incorrect information, you can submit a new form.
 Please note that entry to Canada is at the discretion of a CBSA officer.

 Next Steps